madhumc85/angular_play_scala/README.md

 Verify MongoDB is up in the VM: http://192.168.33.10:28017/

 ## 3. Start Play (locally)

+Unzip the Play package, then:

+    $ activator-1.0.9/activator ui

 To start play in local OS in dev mode: